-- 1. If the R.A. encoder housing and encoder adapter are installed (part # ENC1200 Mounted Encoders to use with Digital Setting Circles are available as an optional purchase), you may remove them to complete these steps.
-Please refer to the section entitled "Installation of Encoders and Encoder Housings 1200 Mount".
+- If the R.A. encoder housing and encoder adapter are installed (part # ENC1200 Mounted Encoders to use with Digital Setting Circles - are available as an optional purchase), you may remove them to complete these steps.
+Please refer to the section entitled "INSTALLATION OF ENCODERS AND ENCODER HOUSINGS -1200 MOUNT" on page 13.
 Alternatively, you can simply sight up the side of the polar axis to see Polaris. - 2.
 If you examine the polar axis assembly, you will see that the center of the R.A. shaft is hollow.
-If you have not done so already, loosen (1/2 turn) the four pier knobs.

-NOTE: If you have already attached the Dec. axis, remove the sight hole cover and rotate the internal Dec. shaft by moving the top of the Dec. axis (or the cradle plate if it is attached) to reveal the sight hole that has been drilled into it.
-Now, you can look through the shaft to the other side.

-3. Azimuth adjustments: Move the entire pier or tripod east or west until the mount is oriented approximately towards the pole (an imaginary line drawn through the hollow shaft).
+If you have not done so already, loosen (1/2 turn) the four pier knobs. - NOTE: If you have already attached the Dec. axis, remove the sight hole cover and rotate the internal Dec. shaft by moving the top of the Dec. axis (or the cradle plate if it is attached) to reveal the sight hole that has been drilled into it.
+Now, you can look through the shaft to the other side. - 3.
+Azimuth adjustments: Move the entire pier or tripod east or west until the mount is oriented approximately towards the pole (an imaginary line drawn through the hollow shaft).
 Use the two fine azimuth adjustment knobs, one on each side of the mount, to make adjustments.
 You must back off the opposing azimuth knob in order to move the other knob in that direction.
-Please refer to Diagram 4.

-One turn of the azimuth knob is approximately 0.53 degrees (32 arc minutes).

-4. Altitude (latitude) adjustments: Loosen the altitude locking knobs.
+Please refer to Diagram 4. - 4.
+Altitude (latitude) adjustments: Loosen the altitude locking knobs.
 Move the polar axis up or down with the large altitude adjustment knob located in the front of the polar axis assembly.
 The tommy bar can be positioned in any of the threaded holes located in the altitude adjustment knob.
 Use this bar to help you turn the knob.
 Please refer to Diagrams 3 and 4.
-We have found that fine altitude adjustments also can be made by using the turnbuckle on the north leg of our pier, if used.

-One turn of the altitude knob is approximately 0.5 degrees (30 arc minutes).

-- 5. Continue your azimuth and altitude adjustments until you can sight Polaris in the polar alignment sight hole.
-At this point, you have achieved rough polar alignment, which may be sufficient for casual visual observations if you are not planning to slew to target objects with the keypad.
+We have found that using the turnbuckle on the north leg of our pier also can make fine altitude adjustments, if used. - 5.
+Continue your azimuth and altitude adjustments until you can sight Polaris in the polar alignment sight hole.
+At this point, you have achieved rough polar alignment, which may be sufficient for casual visual observations, if you are not planning to slew to target objects with the keypad.
 When the R.A. motor is engaged, it will compensate for the rotation of the earth and keep the target object within the eyepiece field of view.
 Your target object will slowly drift since polar alignment at this stage is only approximate.
-However, you can make corrections with your hand controller as we will discuss later. - 6.
-Tighten the altitude locking knobs by hand. - 7.
-Tighten the pier knobs firmly by hand.
+However, you can make corrections with your hand controller, as we will discuss later. - 6.
+Tighten the altitude locking knobs by hand. - Tighten the pier knobs firmly by hand.